Miceprincipal/Python-SNS-Resolver/README.md

 I take almost zero credit for this as it is the result of strangling something I needed out of multiple AIs.
 I am art monkey not a code monkey.
 But I figured it might be useful to someone who doesn't want to have to wrap the node bonfida libraries even if it's a bit of a bodge solution.
-Unfortunately I can't offer troubleshooting but I can draw a picture of a duck look pensive if that helps.
+Unfortunately I can't offer troubleshooting but I can draw a picture of a duck looking pensive if that helps.

 # Web3.bio SNS Resolver